What to Do After a Slip and Fall Accident Legally

 Before or after you seek medical attention, it is important to report the accident to the property owner.
 You can do so by notifying nearby employees or talking to a manager.

-If you have a verbal conversation with people who work or live at the property, it can be beneficial to send a written follow-up notice to confirm the conversation.
+If you have a verbal conversation with people who work or live at the property, it’s beneficial to send a written follow-up notice to confirm the conversation.

 Doing so helps create a paper trail to prove that you communicated with the property owner about what happened.